divya-akula/divyaakula/_posts/2024/2024-10-10-content-assembly-usecase.md

 # Introduction

-Document generation is a crucial part of every organization.
-In the previous blog, we discussed the importance of document generation and how it can streamline various processes.
-This method can act as a good alternative to your Document Information Panel or the Word Document Properties pane.
-This blog post will guide you through the process of using Microsoft Syntex to automate the creation of these documents.
-We'll cover everything from setting up templates to tagging and generating the final documents, demonstrating how easy and efficient this process can be.
+Every organization has document generation as part of their activities.
+In our previous blog, we spoke about how document generation is important and how it can simplify several processes within an organization.
+This technique can serve as a good substitute for your Document Information Panel or Word Document Properties pane.
+In this blog post, I will describe how you can use Microsoft Syntex for the document generation automation.
+We will discuss template setup, tagging, document generation, and many more steps, outlining how simple and fast these processes are.

 <div style="position: fixed; bottom: 20px; right: 20px; z-index: 1000;">
   <a href="{{'/sharepointpremium/2024/07/15/understanding-content-assembly.html' | prepend: site.baseurl}}" target="_blank" style="background-color: #000; color: #fff; padding: 10px 20px; text-decoration: none; border-radius: 5px;">Understanding Microsoft Content Assembly</a>